Breeding your dog is both exciting and challenging.

 "You should allow your female dog to pass her first two heat cycles before attempting to breed her."

-You might be wondering when's the right time to breed your dog.
+You might be wondering when the right time to breed your dog is.
 This is important to understand and get right, otherwise, your female dog won’t be receptive to the male and the breeding process won’t be a success.

-You should allow your female dog to pass her first two heat cycles before attempting to breed her.
-It is the third heat that begins the prime in terms of fertility in dog breeding.
-During this time, her hormone levels have reached the optimum level to prepare her uterus for a healthy pregnancy.
-And she's also matured enough to take good care of her pups and has lesser chances of rejecting them.
+Before deciding to breed your female dog, you should allow her to pass her first heat cycle before attempting to breed her.
+It is on the second (sometimes third heat for late bloomers) that begins the prime in terms of fertility in dog breeding.
+During this time, your fur-baby’s hormone levels have reached the optimum level to prepare her uterus for a healthy pregnancy.
+She's also matured enough to take good care of her pups and has lesser chances of rejecting them.

-Every responsible breeder will make sure to breed their dog to dogs of the same breed.
+Every responsible breeder will make sure to breed their dogs only to dogs of the same breed.
 This is a way of preserving your dog's great traits and a way of uplifting the breed standards, rather than just mixing and matching your dog with some random dog just because you think they'll make cute puppies.
-Responsible breeders aim to make every litter an improvement/betterment on the parents. #BreedToImprove
+Responsible breeders aim to make every litter an improvement and betterment of the parents.
+Always remember: Breed to improve.

-Researching and studying about your breed will also provide you with enough knowledge to recognize possible breed health issues, conformation flaws, temperament, etc. Look for a mate for your dog that will eliminate or balance out those flaws.
+Researching and studying about your breed will also equip you with enough knowledge to recognize possible breed health issues, conformation flaws, temperament concerns, among many others.
+Look for a mate for your dog that will eliminate or balance out those flaws and downsides.

 The responsibility in breeding your dog doesn't end after the mating stage.
 Might as well say it's just beginning!
 You need to understand the commitment that helping your female dog recover while taking good care of her litter is a full-time job.